okta/okta-signin-widget/src/v3/README.md

 **Example**

-To load a scenario called `auth-with-email-mfa`, navigate to the URL `http://localhost:8080/?siw-use-mocks=true&siw-mock-scenario=auth-with-email-mfa`.
+To load a scenario called `authenticator-verification-email`, navigate to the URL `http://localhost:8080/?siw-use-mocks=true&siw-mock-scenario=authenticator-verification-email`.

 #### Defining a new mock scenario